 A new member of the pack

-According to the Humane Society, about forty percent of US households that have dogs have more than one dog, with the large majority of that number (twenty-eight percent) having two dogs.
+According to the Humane Society, about 40 percent of US households that have dogs have more than one dog, with the large majority of that number, 28 percent, having two dogs.
 It’s probably safe to assume that not every dog in those multiple-pet households arrived at the same time.
 So, if you’re considering adding a new dog to your pack, what are the do’s and don’ts of the introduction?

 The number one rule when bringing a new dog into a household that already has dogs is to do it gradually.
 The worst mistake people can make when adding a new pack member is to just bring the dog into the house.
 To the dogs that were already there, this is an intrusion on their territory by a stranger.
 To the new dog, being thrust into an unknown environment leaves it without any rules to follow or boundaries to respect.

 This method of introduction is the formula for disaster.
 Do it this way, and you’ll wind up with a pack that fights, competes over everything, and is generally not fun to deal with.

 In order to bring a new dog into the pack, you’ll need the assistance of a friend or family member who is well-known by your current dog or pack.
 All of you will meet on neutral territory — a place where you do not walk your current dog regularly, and which is probably not familiar to the new dog.

 As with bringing home any new dog, the process begins with a long walk.
 In the case of bringing a new dog into a pack, this is even more important, as it will drain energy from the pack and allow them to become familiar with each other in a place that none of them “owns.”